 What is a realistic budget for a wedding?

 A realistic wedding budget will be different for every couple.
-The average wedding cost is about $29,000, but that amount can vary significantly depending on the size of the wedding, the location, and other factors.
+A wedding might cost $10,000 or several multiples of that, depending on the size of the wedding, the location, and other factors.

 Is $10,000 a reasonable wedding budget?